akinetic/relu-plus-plus/README.md

 The ReLU (Rectified Linear Unit) activation function is one of the most popular in deep neural networks.
 However, it has some limitations, such as the loss of information in negative values.

-ReLU_Plus_Plus is a variant of the ReLU function that attempts to mitigate these limitations.
+"ReLU Plus Plus" is a variant of the ReLU function that attempts to mitigate these limitations.
 It allows adjusting the slope for positive and negative values, which can improve the performance of neural networks in certain tasks.

 _Formula_

-The ReLU_Plus_Plus function is defined as:
+The "ReLU Plus Plus" function is defined as:

 If x < 0, then f(x) = ax